Digital Culture and Education

 DCE has an open call for proposals for the development of guest-edited special themed issues and cover art.
 Guest editors and artists should send a short proposal to editor@DigitalCultureandEducation.com for more information.

+There is no charge to submit, or publish papers in the Digital Culture and Education journal, which is a non-commercial, open access academic journal that is distributed freely, at no charge.
 Should you wish to submit a paper for review by our board, please follow this link.

 Cultural implications emerging from technology and digital spaces